BlackBerry: Competition and financial results

-In the early 2010s, BlackBerry struggled to compete against both the iPhone and the Android platform - after device sales peaking in 2011, its share plunged in the years after, leading to speculation that it will be unable to survive as an independent going concern.
-However, it has managed to maintain significant positions in some markets.
-BlackBerry's global user base (meaning active accounts) has declined dramatically since its peak of 80 million in June 2012, dropping to 46 million users in September 2014.
+In the early 2010s, BlackBerry struggled to compete against both the iPhone and the Android platform - after device sales peaking in 2011, its share plunged in the years after, leading to speculation that it would be unable to survive as an independent going concern.
+However, it managed to maintain significant positions in some markets.
+BlackBerry's global user base (meaning active accounts) declined dramatically since its peak of 80 million in June 2012, dropping to 46 million users in September 2014.
 Its market share globally had also declined to less than 1 percent.

 During the report of its third quarter 2015 results on December 18, 2015, the company said that approximately 700,000 handsets had been sold, down from 1.9 million in the same quarter in 2014, and down from 800,000 in Q2 of 2015.
 The average sale price per unit was up from $240 to $315, however.
 This should continue to increase with sales of the new Android Priv device which was selling at a premium price ($800 in Canada, for example).
 In Q3 of 2015, BlackBerry had a net loss of $89 million U.S. or 17 cents per share, but only a $15 million net loss, or three cents per share, when excluding restructuring charges and other one-time items.

 Revenue was up slightly from a year earlier, at $557 million U.S. vs. $548 million, primarily because of software sales.
 Chief executive officer John Chen said that he expects the company's software business to grow at (14 percent) or above the market.
 At the time, the company was not ready to provide sales figures for the Android-based Priv handset which had been released only weeks earlier, and in only four countries at that time, but Chen offered this comment to analysts: "Depending on how Priv does ... there is a chance we could achieve or get closer to break-even operating profitability for our overall device business in the (fourth) quarter".

-Due to a continuous reduction in BlackBerry users, in February 2016 the Blackberry headquarters in Waterloo, Ontario, Canada, slashed 35 percent of its workforce.
-By early 2016, Blackberry market share dropped to 0.2%.
-In Q4 2016, reports indicate Blackberry sold only 207,900 units—equivalent to a 0.0% market share.
+Due to a continuous reduction in BlackBerry users, in February 2016 the BlackBerry headquarters in Waterloo, Ontario, Canada, slashed 35 percent of its workforce.
+By early 2016, BlackBerry market share dropped to 0.2%.
+In Q4 2016, reports indicate BlackBerry sold only 207,900 units—equivalent to a 0.0% market share.